salanisor/oracle_rhel_tunning/README.md

 Red Hat Enterprise Linux 7 provides semaphores for synchronization of information between processes.
 The kernel parameter sem is composed of four parameters:

-SEMMSL – is defined as the maximum number of semaphores per semaphore set SEMMNI – is defined as the maximum number of semaphore sets for the entire system SEMMNS – is defined as the total number of semaphores for the entire system
+**SEMMSL** – is defined as the maximum number of semaphores per semaphore set **SEMMNI** – is defined as the maximum number of semaphore sets for the entire system **SEMMNS** – is defined as the total number of semaphores for the entire system

-NOTE: SEMMNS is calculated by SEMMSL * SEMMNI – is defined as the total number of semaphore operations performed per semop system call.
+**NOTE**: SEMMNS is calculated by SEMMSL * SEMMNI – is defined as the total number of semaphore operations performed per semop system call.

-SEMOPM – is defined as the total number of semaphore operations performed per semop system call.
+**SEMOPM** – is defined as the total number of semaphore operations performed per semop system call.

 The following line is required within the /etc/sysctl.conf file to provide sufficient semaphores